RankRecon User Guide

 Groups ranking pages by content pattern - listicles, comprehensive guides, tools, product pages, or homepages.
 This shows you what format Google is rewarding for this query.

-Content Targets
+Content Targets by Archetype

 Recommended benchmarks based on top performers: